Lay Chaplaincy Resources for Congregations

 Once the contract has been signed, the new lay chaplain can begin to perform memorial services, child dedications, and other rites of passage that do not have legal status.
 However, they cannot perform weddings until they have been licensed by the province to do so.

 - Apply for the licence to perform weddings.
-Once the Steering Committee has approved the candidate, in most cases the CUC will coordinate with the new lay chaplain the paperwork necessary to obtain their licence.
+Once the National Committee has approved the candidate, in most cases the CUC will coordinate with the new lay chaplain the paperwork necessary to obtain their licence.
 In Quebec, Nova Scotia, and Prince Edward Island, however, the CUC is not involved in licensing, and the congregation must apply directly to the province.

 Once the licence is received, the new lay chaplain can perform weddings.